-The Trustee appoints individual investment managers to manage a portfolio of investments within a specific asset sector subject to an agreed mandate.
-The Plan also invests in pooled funds and directly in various entities.
+The Trustee appoints individual investment managers to manage a portfolio of investments subject to an agreed mandate.
+The Plan also invests in pooled funds and directly in a small number of entities.
 The Plan diversifies its investments to minimise the impact of any single capital loss and limits its exposure to high risk assets through both strategic asset allocation and diversification within each asset sector.
 Appropriate diversification limits at an individual portfolio/investment level are stipulated in Investment Management Agreements executed between the Trustee and its appointed investment managers.